jckuri/Scan_Matching_Localization_2/README.md

 # Installation

 Go to the Udacity workspace of the project "Scan Matching Localization" of the Lesson 3 "Localization" of the Self-Driving Car Engineer Nanodegree.
+Optionally, you can click on "Menu => Refresh Workspace..." if you want to get a fresh copy of the project.

 Copy the contents of the file [c3-main.cpp](c3-main.cpp) into the file `/home/workspace/c3-project/c3-main.cpp` in the Udacity workspace of the project "Scan Matching Localization".
 You can do it by copying and pasting the contents of the file [c3-main.cpp](c3-main.cpp).